AmbiqAI/neuralSPOT/docs/Introduction-to-neuralSPOT.md

 neuralSPOT contains Ambiq-specific embedded libraries for [audio](https://github.com/AmbiqAI/neuralSPOT/tree/main/neuralspot/ns-audio), [USB](https://github.com/AmbiqAI/neuralSPOT/tree/main/neuralspot/ns-usb), and [i2c](https://github.com/AmbiqAI/neuralSPOT/tree/main/neuralspot/ns-i2c) peripherals, [power management](./optimizing_using_neuralspot.md), and numerous helper functions such as [interprocess communications](https://github.com/AmbiqAI/neuralSPOT/tree/main/neuralspot/ns-ipc), and [memory management](https://github.com/AmbiqAI/neuralSPOT/tree/main/neuralspot/ns-utils).

 ### Tools
 neuralSPOT offers [remote procedure call support](https://github.com/AmbiqAI/neuralSPOT/tree/main/neuralspot/ns-rpc) to ease cross-platform development.
 This enables scenarios such as running inference on a laptop using data collected on the EVB, or conversely, feeding data to a model deployed on the EVB.
+For example, neuralSPOT's [AutoDeploy Tool](https://github.com/AmbiqAI/neuralSPOT/tree/main/tools) uses RPC to automatically deploy, test, and profile TFLite models on Ambiq devices.

 ### Examples
-neuralSPOT includes real-world AI examples demonstrating the use of its features, and sample drivers for external peripherals.
-Beyond that, Ambiq’s ModelZoo is built on NeuralSPOT, giving developers powerful templates to start building AI models from.
+neuralSPOT includes real-world [AI examples](https://github.com/AmbiqAI/neuralSPOT/tree/main/examples) demonstrating the use of its features, and sample drivers for external peripherals.
+Beyond that, Ambiq’s [ModelZoo](https://github.com/AmbiqAI/neuralSPOT/blob/main/docs/Ambiq-ModelZoo.md) is built on NeuralSPOT, giving developers powerful templates to start building AI models from.

 ## Intended Use
 There is no one way to develop and deploy AI, so NeuralSPOT makes as few assumptions as possible.
-There are two principal ways in which it is [intended to be used](./Developing_with_NeuralSPOT.md):
+There are three principal ways in which it is [intended to be used](./Developing_with_NeuralSPOT.md):
 1. Develop the deployed model as a standalone application, to be integrated after it is working and optimized.
-2. Develop the model as a component in an existing application.
+2. Develop the model source code as a component in an existing application.
+3. Export a linkable, minimal self-contained static library ready to integrate into an existing application.

-In order to support both scenarios, NeuralSPOT includes everything needed to get your model running, including library versions of AmbiqSuite and Tensorflow Lite for Microcontrollers.
+In order to support these scenarios, NeuralSPOT includes everything needed to get your model running, including curated versions of AmbiqSuite and Tensorflow Lite for Microcontrollers.

 ### The Nest